tatvik0/WiDS-Final_Project/README.md

 ## Dataset
 - `dataset.csv` contains the audio features dataset used for EDA and machine learning.
-- Sales data in Assignment 1 is loaded directly from the given source.
+- Sales data in Assignment 1 is loaded directly from the given source in

+## Requirements
+- Install dependencies:

+pip install -r requirements.txt